 Dean Wharton fatally shot April 2; Charles Lee Raper named dean.

 The headline read “'Entire City and University Stunned by Sudden Tragedy!'
 Said Chancellor Day, "I am crushed with grief this is a tremendous blow to the University and to me personally.
 Dean Wharton was destined to immeasurably in the University’s steady and certain progress."

 Six-year combination business and law program introduced.

-The business school curriculum remained remarkably sensitive the structural changes overtaking the American economy.
+The business school curriculum remained remarkably sensitive to the structural changes overtaking the American economy.
 Responding to the need for managers and lawyers to interpret and administer the complex structure of tariffs and quoted erected by the protectionists.

 Specialization in Latin-American trade offered.

 In cooperation with the Department of Romance Languages, the College introduced a four-year Latin-American trade sequence for “the purpose of training graduates for a career in Latin-American commerce."